Kalinga-Apayao: Peace accord and creation of the Cordillera Autonomous Region

-Abolition and division
+Abolition and partition

-By virtue of RA 7878, signed on February 14, 1995, the sub-provinces in Kalinga-Apayao were converted into two new provinces, Kalinga and Apayao, with their capitals remain the same as before.
-Both comprises the same municipalities that were used to be part of these sub-provinces.
+By virtue of Republic Act.
+No 7878, signed on February 14, 1995, the sub-provinces in Kalinga-Apayao were partitioned into two new provinces, Kalinga and Apayao, with their capitals remaining as before.
+Both comprise the same municipalities formerly part of these sub-provinces.

-Majority of voters in Kalinga-Apayao ratified the said law in a plebiscite on May 8.
+A majority of voters in Kalinga-Apayao ratified the law in a plebiscite on May 8, 1995.